jakubzzak/plants_vs_zombies/README.md

 - maven

 **author notes**
-- when defining path look at target!!
+- when defining path look at a target!!

+**note for contributors**
+- create new level -> add a new file or directory with your level description to folder /resources/levels and define all pictures in it, which will be stored in /pics directory
+- consider the template.txt as an example